BLUE HORIZON 1261

 Ivy gave him a gentle smile.
 "I think we can," she said.
 "You shouldn't worry about it."

 "I'll worry about it if I want to!" the mechanic quipped with mock seriousness.
 The stern expression looked out of place on his face, and it made the lynx laugh aloud.
+She had not known him for long, but this raccoon’s face simply looked more natural with a smile.
 Jerad grinned at her with bright eyes, pleased to have amused her.

 He pulled the truck up to the designated parking area near the ship.
 Jiro's van was gone, but Samantha's car occupied the spot next to his truck.
-When Ivy unbuckled her harness and started to get out of the vehicle, she noted that the raccoon kept his seat.
+When Ivy unbuckled her harness and started to get out of the vehicle, she noted that her companion kept his seat.

 "Are you coming in?" she asked.